Loek Postma: Career

 Postma moved from his home-town club FC Uitgeest to the academy of AZ in 2014.
 He was awarded his first professional contract with AZ in June 2021.
 The deal was for 3 years with the option of a fourth.
 Postma made his league debut on 22 April 2022 in a 3-3 draw with Excelsior Rotterdam in the Eerste Divisie at the Stadion Woudestein.
+On 3 November 2023, he scored his first league goal with an injury time equaliser in a 2-2 draw away at VVV Venlo.

+On 8 August 2024, Postma signed a two-year contract with Vitesse.